-Schools need to ensure there is monitoring and annual programme of all school staff completing the Welsh Government Hwb e- learning programme. they choose of the two recommended by Denbighshire County Council.
-This training must be implemented across the whole school staff group on an annual basis.
+Schools need to ensure there is monitoring and annual programme of all school staff completing the Welsh Government Hwb e-learning programme.

-The training programme is modula based learning which provides an assessment of the staff members understanding and score assessment at the completion of the training.
+The training programme is modular based learning which provides an assessment of the staff members understanding and score assessment at the completion of the training.

-All staff must attain over a 75% pass mark on the Educare and HWB programmes to successfully complete the training.
+All staff must attain over a 75% pass mark on the HwB modules to successfully complete the training.
 This information forms part of the evaluation the school management team will be able to access and action where further training needs of individual staff are identified.